huangli712/iQIST/docs/src/ch04/out_term.md

 * Is the data binning activated?
 * What's the random number seed?

-> NOTE:
+!!! note

-> The random number seed is very important.
+    The random number seed is very important.
 With it we can recover the scene once a fatal error/exception occurs.

 ---